amijafari/home-automation-server/README.md

 www-data ALL=(ALL) NOPASSWD:ALL
 ```

-Finally copy the contents of `web` directory of this repository to the `/var/www/html/ac/` direcotyr.
+Finally put the contents of the `web` directory of this repository to the `/var/www/html/ac/` directory.

 ### IR Transmitter Circuit
 [View IR transmitter circuit desing live preview](https://circuits.io/circuits/3359340-ir-sender)